Deepwater Drilling and Production Technology

 This will give you a better understanding of the challenges faced in deepwater oil and gas operations, and what technology has been developed to overcome them.
 Rapid comprehension of new concepts is through visual illustration using animations, photos, and videos of actual operations.

-Terry N. Gardner is a mechanical engineer who spent over 35 years with Exxon and BP in management and in the development and implementation of numerous innovations including advances into deepwater.
-He has led research on deepwater riser VIV and development of a high-current Riser Centralizer System.
-He also worked on the development of new product concepts such as the Tension Leg Production (TLP) platform that was installed in the Norwegian North Sea.
+Terry N. Gardner is a mechanical engineer who spent over 35 years with Exxon and BP in the development and implementation of numerous innovations associated with offshore/deepwater drilling and production.
+He led research on deepwater riser VIV, development of a high-current Riser Centralizer System, and the development of new production concepts such as the Tension Leg Production (TLP) platform that was installed in the Norwegian North Sea.
 While at Exxon, he headed the well control team that trained drilling personnel and helped them deal with well control problems.

 Gardner has taught undergraduate engineering at Cornell and Rice Universities and leads tours about oil and gas technology at the Houston Museum of Natural Science.
 He received his PhD from the University of California, Los Angeles and his MS and BME from Cornell University in engineering mechanics.